 This family-oriented group is gathering to create a secular humanist community in which to raise our children.
 Our focus is to discuss parenting issues pertaining to humanist values and participate in multi-family activities to create bonds within our community.
-Children are welcome, but parents should bring quiet activities for children to do by themselves or with others.
+In May 2013 we launched our own Meet-up page sponsored by the Humanists of MN to reach a larger demographic.

 We are back to the ever-popular Edinborough Park for another family outing.
 We can meet at Adventure Peak which is a 44-by-44-by-37 foot high climbing, low crawling, slip sliding Northwoods adventure.
 Climb into the 30-foot tall oak tree, slide down one of the four giant tube slides or wash down the triple wave slide.
 Climb across a canyon, scale the climbing wall and venture to the 30 foot lookout to spy around the Park.
 From the lookout, slide down the very popular and very fast new super slide.